ow2-proactive/scheduling-abstraction-layer/README.md

 ### 2.2.
 Deploying SAL as a Docker Container
 In this deployment approach, SAL runs inside a Docker container, providing a consistent environment across different systems.
 Management is handled via Docker commands or Docker Compose, with containerization isolating the application and its dependencies.
 While SAL can scale across multiple containers on the same machine, scalability is limited to a single-node setup unless additional tools are utilized.
 Docker manages networking, though more complex configurations may require manual setup.
 This method is ideal for consistent deployment across various environments, easier distribution, and meeting basic scalability needs.

-SAL can be deployed as a Docker container either by using a pre-built image or by building your own image.
+SAL can be deployed as a Docker container either by using a pre-built image or by building your own.

 #### 2.2.1.
 Using Pre-Built SAL Docker Images